alexrainman/ModernHttpClient/README.md

 - PublicKeysOnly: used if at least pins for one domain are provided.

 In Android, CLEARTEXT will be enabled by default in pre-Lollipop devices.
-To enable CLEARTEXT in Lollipop and above, usesCleartextTraffic or networkSecurityConfig are needed.
+To enable CLEARTEXT in Lollipop and above, usesCleartextTraffic or networkSecurityConfig is needed.

 Enabling TLS in pre-Lollipop devices.